stardust-coder/myportfolio/content/about/english.md

 +++

 This is Issey Sukeda.
-Currently, I am a D2 student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda.
+Currently, I am a PhD student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda.
 My interest covers statistics and operations research.
 My full publications can be accessed from [Publication](https://stardust-coder.github.io/myportfolio/page/publication/).
 Any collaboration, job offer, or discussion is welcome !